 Without a strategic approach, identifying which agreements are, or are not, likely to create real value (and therefore which should or shouldn’t be entered into) can prove challenging.

-This data can be analyzed to provide key insights into the underlying factors driving the success of your business.
-Using these insights it is possible to shape (or tweak) business strategies, and establish objective, data-driven criteria to decide when and what agreements should be entered into.
+The data captured by contract management tools can be analyzed to provide key insights into the underlying factors driving the success of your business.
+Using these insights, it’s possible to shape or tweak business strategies and establish objective, data-driven criteria to decide when and what agreements should be entered into.
+For example,

 Answering questions such as these by analyzing contract data could help you determine whether a new agreement should be made, and which ones to prioritize or seek out.